josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 ### Studio Ghibli

+this section has been moved to it's own other section: [https://josh.works/studio-ghibli](https://josh.works/studio-ghibli) and [https://josh.works/great-movies-especially-for-kids](https://josh.works/great-movies-especially-for-kids).

 I didn't even hear of Studio Ghibli until I was quite old, and am now happily working on watching [the entire 25 piece anthology](https://en.wikipedia.org/wiki/Studio_Ghibli#Feature_films).
 I've seen maybe half.
 As you might imagine, there's lots a certain sub-three-year-old might love about these productions.

 Studio Ghibli is a production studio that made/makes animated movies, starting in 1984, based in Japan.
 It's refreshingly non-western.
 Haio Miyazaki was the founder/director.
 I've *ahem* managed to find a collection of all the works with the original japanese audio and english subtitles, but some of the pieces I've gone

 Noteworthy starting points could be _Kiki's Delivery Service_, _Pom Poko_, _My Neighbor Totoro_, _Tale of Princess Kaguya_.

-I usually prefer them in the original japanese, with english subtitles.
-Sometimes I'll tell Eden what's being said, when we're watching together, if she wants me to, and we're watching together.
-I'm exploring finding good english dubs for the best ones, turns out there might be good ones.

-I had exclusively poor experiences with Ghibli + english dubs, but _My Neighbor Totoro_ in english is excellent, especially with a child, of course.
+I, personally, usually prefer them in the original japanese, with english subtitles.
+But I've now mostly see them with english language tracks, with eden.
+Amazon Prime has one version of _Totoro_, as my toddler-aged kid calls it, the wayback machine/archive.org has an older english dub for free.
+I bought the Amazon one, and ended up torrenting the same file, just to save bandwidth on the many times we've seen the movie.

+I'm exploring finding good english dubs for the best ones, turns out there are plenty of good-enough ones.
+Some I've paid for, some I've found for free, sometimes both.
+There's at least one Studio Ghibli that doesn't have any spoken words, so the audio is available in _every_ language.
+It is a bit slow, and when Eden and I watched it, we skipped through most of it, and it didn't get slotted for a re-watch like _Kiki's Delivery Service_ or _Howl's Moving Castle_.

 HBO Max has a lot of studio ghibli.
 I agree with Lawrence Lessig: [Free Culture: The Nature and Future of Creativity](https://www.goodreads.com/book/show/72011.Free_Culture), thus after suffering through HBO max and forced english dubs and UI changes for a while, I 'gave up' and torrented at least some of the entire collection, so I can have fine-grained control over subtitles and audio tracks via [vlc](https://www.videolan.org/vlc/), and didn't have to navigate crappy smart TV menus again.